InterworldTransport/Clados/Readme.txt

 Clados is a collection of packages meant to be used as a math library in other applications.
 Place clados.jar where you normally place 3rd party libraries.

 Don't have the jar file?
 Build it.
-Use Ant tasks in build.xml to do it.
+Or ask me to build one.
 ------------------------------------------------------------------------

 Credits: